AMA Board Certified in

 First and foremost, is the basic quality of food eaten, chemicals avoided (or not), rest, activity level and personal stress.

-Ozone (O(3)) gas, discovered in the mid-nineteenth century, is a molecule consisting of three atoms of oxygen.
+Ozone (O(3)) gas, discovered in the mid-nineteenth century and first patented by Nikola Tesla, is a molecule consisting of three atoms of oxygen.
 When it is inhaled, it is considered a lung irritant.
 However, researchers believe it has many therapeutic effects.
 Ozone therapy has been used and studied for more than a century.
 Here is what a 2011 published research paper has to say about its therapeutic potential:

 Medical O(3) is used to disinfect and to treat disease.
 Mechanism of actions is by inactivation of bacteria, viruses, fungi, yeast and protozoa, stimulation of oxygen metabolism and activation of the immune system.
 (PubMed 3312702).
 Here is the link to the whole article: